Vaishnavi-21/Gamepad-101/README.md

 	}

-<b> Now let's analyze the main part of the code - recursion tree.
+<b> Now let's analyze the main part of the code - recursion.

 	for (Cell cell : states) {
             int score;